 Pick the perfect luggage

-- Traditional Suitcases win for their ease, sturdiness and security, and are usually the preferred option for those travelling to just one destination as opposed to moving between different accommodations.
-Suitcases will not only keep your clothes organised and (almost) wrinkle-free, but opt for an expandable suitcase and you'll have no excuse not to shop for souvenirs (guilty!).
+- Traditional Suitcases win for their ease, sturdiness and security, and are usually the preferred option for those travelling to just one destination instead of moving between different accommodations.
+Suitcases will not only keep your clothes organized and (almost) wrinkle-free, but opt for an expandable suitcase, and you'll have no excuse not to shop for souvenirs (guilty!).

 Best for: Resort-based holidays, road trip adventures and formal affairs such as weddings or business trips.